-The Ministry of Health & Family Welfare (MoHFW), Government of India, introduced the PMSMA.
-PMSMA full form is Pradhan Mantri Surakshit Matritva Abhiyan.
-This initiative is geared towards offering assured, comprehensive, and high-quality antenatal care, provided free of charge, to all pregnant women on the 9th of every month.
-While standard antenatal care is typically available, specialised ANC services are administered by OBGY specialists, radiologists, and physicians at government health facilities as part of the PMSMA program.
-In this article, we will discuss the objectives, benefits, eligibility, and other aspects of the PMSMA scheme and also the significance of health insurance for all.
+The Ministry of Health & Family Welfare (MoHFW), Government of India, launched the Pradhan Mantri Surakshit Matritva Abhiyan (PMSMA) to provide assured, comprehensive, and quality antenatal care (ANC) to pregnant women free of cost, specifically on the 9th of every month.
+While basic ANC services are routinely offered, the PMSMA ensures specialised care from OBGY specialists, radiologists, and physicians at government health facilities.
+This article explores the scheme’s objectives, benefits, eligibility, and other important details—along with the importance of having health insurance for complete maternity protection.

 What is Pradhan Mantri Surakshit Matritva Abhiyan?